knyprjkt/PixelOS-OTA/README.md

 ## Overview

-This document provides instructions for installing, updating, and modifying the ROM.
+This document provides instructions for installing and updating the ROM.

 - **Clean Flash**: required when coming from stock firmware or another ROM.
 - **Dirty Flash**: used for OTA or manual updates without wiping data.